Skip to main content

 3 mentions Positive Neutral Negative

 • “Interesting idea but poorly executed: enemy characters don't appear on screen until they kill me.
-I'm quite good at games, many different types of games, have completed Fallout NV in hardcore mode, Dark Souls, etc., but couldn't get past training because of glitches, unclear and illogical mechanics like sending soldiers over minefields just so the mines explode and then you have to heal them.
-You cannot tell your units to stop, and enemy soldiers can only kill you by walking into you.
-It's kind of lame.”
+I'm quite good at games, having completed Fallout NV in hardcore mode, Dark Souls, etc., but couldn't get past training because of glitches, unclear and illogical mechanics like sending soldiers over minefields so the mines explode and you have to heal them, inability to tell units to stop, and that enemy soldiers can only kill you by walking into you.
+Kinda lame.”

 • “It is slightly difficult and has a few bugs/glitches that need to be sorted out, other than that, it's worth the $6.”